onepopcorn/vr-image-cardboard/README.md

 # VR Image

-VR Experience with still images and Google Cardboard
+VR Experience with still images and [Google Cardboard](https://www.google.com/get/cardboard/)

 ## Overview

-This project has been made with edge technologies like ECMASCRIPT6 - with [Babel](https://babeljs.io/) - or [Browserify](http://browserify.org/) to handle modules.
+This project has been made with technologies like ECMASCRIPT6 - with [Babel](https://babeljs.io/) - or [Browserify](http://browserify.org/) to handle modules.
 All tied togheter with [Gulp](http://gulpjs.com/).
-To use it just follow installation instructions
+To use it just follow installation instructions.

+This experience is designed to be used with [Google's VR CardBoard](https://www.google.com/get/cardboard/) although you can see the results with Google's Chrome using the [sensors emulation](https://developers.google.com/web/tools/chrome-devtools/iterate/device-mode/device-input-and-sensors).

 ## Installation